Last Updated: June 22, 2020

 And finally, one for the road!
 Regulars of Hopscotch Bar would be familiar with the Milo Shot ($6).
 Think of it as an alcoholic Milo peng with the consistency of a milkshake, topped with toasted marshmallow.

-Don’t just take my word for it, head on down before everyone else hops on the bandwagon.
+Don’t just take my word for it, head on down to Hopscotch before everyone else hops on the bandwagon.